abhi9rocks/beta04_pycoders/README.md

 Project to create an automated monitoring system where the user can be monitored automatically through the webcam and microphone.
 The project is divided into two parts: vision and audio based functionalities.

-## How to run this on your PC ?

-1. Install the necessary libraries using pip install -r requirements.txt
-2. Clone this repo and run each python file individually.

 ## Vision Feature